SINAZZzz/SINAZZzz/README.md

  ## About:
 - 👋 Hi, I’m @SINAZZzz (Sina Zinsaz)
 - 👀 I am interested in web design.
-- I now have html, css, javascript skills and am learning frameworks like BootStrap and React.
 - I am new and looking for a job.
 - 📫 LinkedIn address : https://www.linkedin.com/in/sina-zinsaz-a71061244/